 A Capstone course dealing with recent and emerging topics, issues, and methods in psychological science.
 Content and format varis with instructor.
-Fall and Spring and every year.
-3 Credits

-PS-485 Psychobiology of Mental Disorders
+PS-485 Psychobiology of Mental Disorders Prerequisites: PS-101.

-Prerequisites: PS-101.
 Take PS-230 or PS-380.
 Other or on demand and every 2-3 years.
 3 Credits